khtran133/hitrater-script/README.md

 As a first-person shooter, the most important variable to measure here is damage output - how quickly a weapon can kill an enemy player - and the “Hitrater” project measures this in “frames”.
 As the game operates on a 60Hz logic loop, it would be disingenuous to represent this through seconds, or milliseconds, despite the fact that these are measures of times that humans tend to think in.

 Within each weapon type, damage models tend to be constant; each assault rifle has the same damage per bullet at each range, as would each machine gun.
 Due to this fact, a common misconception is that the faster firing weapon would always reign supreme.
-A major goal of the “Hitrater” project is to clear this misconception, through visualizing the effects of randomly-induced inaccuracy.
+A major goal of the “Hitrater” project is to clear this misconception, through visualizing the effects of randomly-induced inaccuracy, or "hitrate".

 While damage models and rates of fire have an effect on damage output, “spread”, a mechanic introduced to emulate a real-life weapon’s minute-of-angle (MoA) accuracy, is used, alongside horizontal recoil.
 Simulating these effects required reverse-engineering the game’s code from the game’s files.